A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: RESULTS AND DISCUSSION

-To gain deeper insight into this behavior, we introduce the following absolute error function, which quantifies the discrepancy between a rigorous method and the CWT framework:
+In the following, we show that, unlike rigorous methods, the hybridized CWT framework captures this anticipated sharp phase transition from theoretically lossless BIC states to their leaky quasi-BIC extensions.
+To do so, we first introduce the following absolute error function, which quantifies the discrepancy between a rigorous method and the associated CWT framework:

 where values $\alpha_{\text{A,B; rec}}$ denote best-fit parameters, reconstructed from the CWT framework using either FEM or FMM data as input.
-In the following, we focus on FEM-based values, which exhibit smoother behavior, and plot $\delta$ along with $\alpha_{\text{A,B}}$ and their CWT-compliant counterparts $\alpha_{\text{A,B; rec}}$ in Fig.~\ref{fig:SingLat_delta}.
+Next, we focus on FEM-based radiation constants, which exhibit a slightly more analytical behavior as functions of $ff$, and plot $\delta$ along with $\alpha_{\text{A,B}}$ and their CWT-compliant counterparts $\alpha_{\text{A,B; rec}}$ in Fig.~\ref{fig:SingLat_delta}.
 The logarithmic scale enhances visibility over a wide dynamic range.
 The results clearly show that both the error metric $\delta$ and the CWT-compliant radiation constants undergo an exponential increase starting at $ff\approx14 \%$.
-Overall, while the idealized 3D-CWT predicts perfect symmetry protection ($\alpha_{A,B}=0$) and rigorous methods reveal exponentially growing radiation constants accompanied by an increasing asymmetry $\alpha_\text{B}-\alpha_\text{A}$, the hybridized CWT framework preserves symmetry protection only below $ff\approx14 \%$.
-For larger hole diameters, it instead predicts exponentially increasing radiative rates with nearly balanced levels ($\alpha_\text{A,rec}\approx\alpha_\text{B,rec}$).

-It can be inferred that the CWT framework represents a compromise between the idealized 3D-CWT and fully rigorous approaches, which is manifested in a qualitative phase transition around $ff\approx14\% $.
-The error metric $\delta$ provides a convenient indicator of this transition.
-Notably, even at large hole diameters, the CWT framework maintains an approximate balance between the radiation constants of modes A and B, suggesting that a weakened form of symmetry protection remains implicitly enforced.
+Note that the discrepancy $\delta$ between the CWT framework and the corresponding rigorous method is gradually increasing with $ff$ even at small hole diameters, which likely reflects the perturbative treatment\cite{persson2025finite} of the scattering hole features within the 3D-CWT theory.